 Transfer of Prisoners

-The ICPO is a full member of the CEP (Confederation of European Probation) Special Interest Group on Foreign Nationals.
+The ICPO is a full member of the CEP (Confederation of European Probation) Expert Group on Foreign National Prisoners and Probationers.
 This is a network of independent organisations that support European citizens imprisoned outside their country of residence and their families.
 The aim of the CEP Special Interest Group on Foreign Nationals is to promote the welfare and interests of European citizens who are detained outside their country of residence, in order to facilitate their social reintegration.

 Detention Rights Working Group

 The ICPO is a member of the Coalition of Irish Immigration Centers (CIIC) Detention Rights Working Group.
-This group explores detention and immigration issues in the United States.
-Staff members from a number of Irish immigration centres, including Irish chaplains attached to the Irish Apostolate USA, generously donate their time to visit ICPO clients who otherwise might not receive any visitors.
+This group explores detention and immigration issues in the United States and builds on the experiences of staff members from a number of Irish immigration centres, including Irish chaplains attached to the Irish Apostolate USA, who generously donate their time to visit ICPO clients who otherwise might not receive any visitors.

 For further information on the Detention Rights Working Group visit http://ciic-usa.org/